neiromc/zbx-sender/README.md

 **Zabbix Server Sender Library**

-This is a simple java class for sending data to Zabbix Trapper.
+This is a simple java library for sending data to Zabbix Trapper.

-Coming soon: multimple items value send (bulk data send)

 ---
-GeekMonkey Lab.
+GeekMonkey Lab.</br>
 www.geekmonkey.ru